Pan Am: Computerized reservations, Pan Am Building and Worldport

 Pan Am commissioned IBM to build PANAMAC, a large computer that booked airline and hotel reservations, which was installed in 1964.
 It also held large amounts of information about cities, countries, airports, aircraft, hotels, and restaurants.

 The computer occupied the fourth floor of the Pan Am Building, which was the largest commercial office building in the world for some time.

 The airline also built Worldport, a terminal building at John F. Kennedy Airport in New York.
 It was distinguished by its elliptical, four-acre (16,000 m2) roof, suspended far from the outside columns of the terminal below by 32 sets of steel posts and cables.
 The terminal was designed to allow passengers to board and disembark via stairs without getting wet by parking the nose of the aircraft under the overhang.
 The introduction of the jetbridge made this feature obsolete.
+The Worldport building was transferred to Delta Air Lines in 1991, and demolished by Delta and the Port Authority in 2013.

 Pan Am built a gilded training building in the style of Edward Durell Stone designed by Steward-Skinner Architects in Miami.